 PROJECT TITLE: A Randomized, Cross-Over Controlled Trial of Dronabinol and Vaporized Cannabis in Neuropathic Low Back Pain

 PROJECT TYPE: Clinical Study

-This study will involve treating low back pain associated with nerve injury with oral delta-9-tetrahydrocannabinol (Δ9-THC) or whole plant cannabis for eight weeks.
-Research subjects will consume either oral Δ9-THC (dronabinol), vaporized 3.5% Δ9-THC, or placebo.
+This study involved treating low back pain associated with nerve injury with oral delta-9-tetrahydrocannabinol (Δ9-THC) or whole plant cannabis for eight weeks.
+Research subjects consumed either oral Δ9-THC (dronabinol), vaporized 3.5% Δ9-THC, or placebo.

-The primary outcome will be a pain intensity numerical rating scale bordered by 0=no pain and 10=worst possible pain.
+The primary outcome was a pain intensity numerical rating scale bordered by 0=no pain and 10=worst possible pain.
 As a major goal in the development of cannabinoid-based medications is the separation of pain relief from side-effects, numerous other assessments will also be performed.
-Neuropsychological testing with the Digit Symbol Modalities Test (attention), the Hopkins Verbal Learning Test (learning and memory) and the Grooved Pegboard Test (psychomotor performance) will be performed.
-In addition, driving simulation will be completed to assess the effect of study medications on this important component of everyday life.
-Subjective effects will be evaluated with the Marijuana subscale (M-scale) from the Addiction Research Center Inventory to evaluate cannabis intoxication.
-In addition, questions that include measures of 'high' or 'liking' will be analyzed.
+Neuropsychological testing with the Digit Symbol Modalities Test (attention), the Hopkins Verbal Learning Test (learning and memory) and the Grooved Pegboard Test (psychomotor performance) were be performed.
+In addition, driving simulation was completed to assess the effect of study medications on this important component of everyday life.
+Subjective effects were evaluated with the Marijuana subscale (M-scale) from the Addiction Research Center Inventory to evaluate cannabis intoxication.
+In addition, questions that include measures of 'high' or 'liking' were analyzed.

-The degree of pain relief will then be compared with the adverse consequences of cannabis to assess the risk-benefit ratio of dronabinol and 3.5% Δ9-THC.
+The degree of pain relief was then compared with the adverse consequences of cannabis to assess the risk-benefit ratio of dronabinol and 3.5% Δ9-THC.